tnmy44/gitlab-analytics/.gitlab/merge_request_templates/Postgres Pipeline Changes.md

 ## Submitter Checklist

 * [ ] Any >200M row table is **modified**?
 If yes, please refer to the page [Large table backfilling](https://about.gitlab.com/handbook/business-technology/data-team/platform/pipelines/#large-tables-backfilling) and follow the steps
-* [ ] Check is any `RED` data in your changes, they shouldn't be extracted into Data Warehouse.
+* [ ] Confirm there is no `RED` data loaded due to your changes.
 For more details about Data Classification refer to [Data Classification Standard](https://about.gitlab.com/handbook/security/data-classification-standard.html) page

 ## All MRs Checklist
 - [ ] [Label hygiene](https://about.gitlab.com/handbook/business-ops/data-team/how-we-work/#issue-labeling) on issue.